Decks Published by Lo Scarabeo

 The Ludy Lescot Tarot is a mysterious deck from the perspective of Ludy Lescot, "a young esoteric and student of the arts, whom one could meet on the steamy streets in the New Orleans French Quarter".
 It's an expressive 78-card deck that's a bit different.

 By Italian comic-book artist Milo Manara, this tarot is a mix of eroticism and fantasy.
-Its imagery is explicit, in the same way as the Casanova Tarot, but it doesn't go to the sexual extreme of the Priapo Tarot.
+Its imagery does contain images of the human form, similar to the Casanova Tarot, but it doesn't go to extremes.

 This Manga Tarot is a a deck connected with the Eastern imagination, as illustrated in the comics known as manga.
 It has attractive artwork which is in the manga/anime style (but not exaggeratedly so), and the symbolism is fairly recognisable.
 There is one significant change however - cards that traditionally showed a man now show a woman, and vice versa.